 What made you decide to write?
 I was the youngest in my family and raised in the house by myself.
 So I had a lot of time to myself after school when my Mom was working, or on weekends when I didn’t have much to do besides read and watch television.
 I would get ideas for stories just by sitting on my fire escape and watching the train.
 Being bored helps you come up with creative things sometimes.

 Do you write books for Moms and Dads?
-I write across what are called genres — that’s the fancy word for categories of books.
-So I write for children, young adults and adults and I write fiction, nonfiction, poetry, essays and some day I hope to write in other categories, too.
+I write across what are called genres — that’s the fancy word for categories (or types) of books.
+So I write for children, young adults and adults!
+I write fiction, nonfiction, poetry, essays and some day I hope to write in other categories, too.

 What is your favorite food?
 I love rice.
 I like it best with Sazon and capers and a little bit of oil.